Blow for Arsenal as Ceballos ruled out until mid-December | Goal.com

 With a return to the Champions League imperative, there are concerns among supporters that ex-Paris Saint-Germain boss Emery is not the man to take them back to Europe's premier club competition.

-The club have offered the coach a public vote of confidence during the international break, but a continuation of the recent poor form may see them act before the year is out.
+The club have offered the coach a public vote of confidence during the international break, but a continuation of their recent poor form may see the board forced into action before the year is out.